 Wednesday August 30, 2000, Day 9

 I woke up at 5 AM to prepare for departure.
-My plan was to sail along the N coast of Amorgos to the NW and check the anchorages of Palos and Gramvousa island that looked so attractive from the land.
+My plan was to sail along the N coast of Amorgos to the NW and check the anchorages of Palos and Gramvousa islands that looked so attractive from the land.
 Then to sail south to the Anafi island that I have never been to and from there to proceed tomorrow to the new marina in Santorini and rendezvous with my Turkish friends Turgut and Arzu Ayker who would be with their S/Y New Life.
 I did not know much about this marina other that what Turgut had relayed to me from reading an article in the Yachting magazine.
 It is supposed to be on the SW side of the island.

 By the time I had a cup of coffee, lifted and lashed the dinghy on deck, and raised the anchor it was 0645.
 We motored N along the coastline of Nikouria.
 By the time we cleared the lee of Nikouria the wind was blowing a strong and gusty 20-28 knots WNW.
 I raised the main and kept it in its 2nd reef.
 I also opened part of the genoa.
 Thetis was moving fast under her sails doing approximately 7.5 knots.
 The seas were large.
 It did not appear prudent to stop at the NW of Amorgos but it seemed that the best strategy was to keep moving.
 The morning Navtex report was not very encouraging as it was predicting near gale conditions.